 The next up was the Gloucester marathon.
 I used the same training plan for it.
 On the race day, I got 2 hours 45 minutes and 53 seconds.
 Give or take the road, I did it.

 This simply means that if you have enough amount of passion with you, you can do it too.
-This is the reason I created this website and made my training plans available for all, so you can get the taste of my journey and replicate it to create your own.
+This is the reason I created this website and made my training plans available for all, so you can get a taste of my journey and replicate it to create your own.

 Keep following me on this journey.
 I have equipped you with the best of my key strategies and techniques to prepare for the sub-3 marathon, my best marathon training plan and how I made it possible for myself.
 I will again top this off by saying that if you have the determination and strength, everything becomes easier and possible for you.